vsylenko/temporal-102-java/exercises/using-classes/README.md

 1. Ensure that your Translation Microservice is running in a separate.
 See the prerequisites at the top of this file for instructions.
-2. In another terminal, start the Worker by running `mvn exec:java -Dexec.mainClass="translationworkflow.Worker"`
+2. In another terminal, start the Worker by running `mvn exec:java -Dexec.mainClass="translationworkflow.TranslationWorker"`
 3. In another terminal, execute the Workflow by running `mvn exec:java -Dexec.mainClass="translationworkflow.Starter" -Dexec.args="Mason de"` (replace `Mason` with your first name), which should display customized greeting and farewell messages in German.

 If your code didn't work as expected, go back and double-check your changes, possibly comparing them to the code in the `solution` directory.